faucetsdn/faucet/docs/configuration.rst

 Meters
 ~~~~~~

-Note: meters are platform dependent and not all functions may be available.
+.. note:: Meters are platform dependent and not all functions may be available.

 Meters are configured under the 'meters' configuration block.
 The meters block
 contains a dictionary of individual meters each keyed by its name.